The value of prison work

 Kalen from the Missouri Zen Center told me that you donated some funds for the prison work she is coordinating in Missouri.
 I was deeply touched that you unselfishly shared your limited funds with her/us as I am sure you need all the money you can raise at Sravasti Abbey.
 I expressed this sentiment to Kalen, and she said that you have made a pledge/vow to yourself to apply funds received from your books to this and other such work.
 That is admirable.
 So thanks for your generosity!

 I have a question for you.
-You obviously feel working with prisoners is very important, and this has been something I have struggled with.
+You obviously feel working with incarcerated people is very important, and this has been something I have struggled with.
 I have been slow in getting involved, and my hesitancy has been caused by my uncertainty about the significance of it.
 I often think our volunteer efforts would be better placed with other groups like the poor, the sick, troubled teens, the drug and alcohol addicted, etc.

-I also wonder about the sincerity of prisoners and the likelihood they will stick with practice after they leave prison.
+I also wonder about the sincerity of incarcerated people and the likelihood they will stick with practice after they leave prison.
 I do think it is good to work with those who are about to be released in hopes of keeping them straight and happy and helping them to make the transition.
 This seems a benefit both to them and to the larger society in which they will soon be living.
 But working with those who are not getting out for many years, or perhaps not at all seems less worthwhile.

 If you have time could you please send me a few lines as to why you think this work is important, and why it is more important than some other social work Buddhists might do?